EugeneKozhun/commit-message-template/README.md

 - Default commit message template
 - Configurable keywords to dynamically set values in a message
-  - Task id, Scope, Type
+  - Task id, scope, type
   - Default values for variables
 - Caret position in your template
 - Whitespace formatting